MarkusHumetus/Bases_de_dades_NoSQL/README.md

 Take care to change password and name of the DDBB for the connection text adress.

 One must be logged in the MongoDB service (free account) and install:
-1. The **MongoDB Community Server**(version 5.0.9 installed for Windows) which should include MOngoDB Comapss.
+1. The **MongoDB Community Server**(version 5.0.9 installed for Windows) which should include MongoDB Comapss.

 There is also the file [requirements.txt](https://github.com/MarkusHumetus/Bases_de_dades_NoSQL/blob/main/requirements.txt) that include all libraries installed in the environment used to run the Jupyter Notebook.